SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 Priority: High – Data from the USB will take priority over DMX and Playback data.

-ENTTEC also provides an API for the DIN PIXIE, allowing users with programming expertise to integrate DIN PIXIE controls into their software applications.
-Visit the ENTTEC website for the API guide document.
+ENTTEC also provide an API for the DIN PIXIE, allowing users with programming expertise to integrate DIN PIXIE controls into their software applications.
+Visit website for more information from API guide document.

-In DMX mode, the DIN PIXIE is connected to DMX512 sources via its 2 RJ45 DMX ports.
+In DMX mode, DIN PIXIE is connected to DMX512 sources via its 2 RJ45 DMX ports.
 A single DMX Universe (512 channels) can be received from each DMX port.
-In DMX Mode, the DIN PIXIE efficiently converts 2 DMX Universes into 2U SPI pixel output.
+As a result, in DMX Mode, DIN PIXIE efficiently converts 2 DMX Universes into 2U SPI pixel output.

-The DIN PIXIE offers flexibility in controlling its output through four Personalities within the EMU software.
-This facilitates precise data distribution across its 2 output ports:
+DIN PIXIE offers flexibility in controlling its output through four 'Personalities' within the EMU Software.
+This feature facilitates precise data distribution across its 2 output ports, catering to a range of specific scenarios and requirements.

 |---|---|---|---|